getsentry/sentry-docs/src/collections/_documentation/platforms/native/index.md

 |                  | Minidumps       | Minidumps       |
 |                  | Attachments     | Attachments     |

-> \* Adding stack traces and capturing application crashes requires to add an unwind library and hook into signal handlers of your process.
+> \* Adding stack traces and capturing application crashes requires you to add an unwind library and hook into signal handlers of your process.
 The Standalone version currently does not contain integrations that perform this automatically.

 ### Building the SDK